iammanpreetsingh/WhatsApp-Watusi-Restore/README.md

         | [WhatsApp Duplicate][duplicate-stalky] | com.fouadraheb.watusi | 22.16.77 | 1.1.32 | 4.1.14 |
         | [WA Business][business] | net.whatsapp.WhatsAppSMB | 22.15.77 | 1.1.32 | - |

+    2. (Option 2) [Optional] You can get a paid subscription from a signing store where you can download the latest Watusi directly from your device and have it available for 1 year instead of 7 days.
+I recommend using [builds.io][builds-io-watusi] since they always have the latest IPA from here.
+Builds.io links: [Watusi][builds-io-watusi] - [Watusi Duplicate][builds-io-watusi-duplicate] - [Watusi WhatsApp Business][builds-io-watusi-business].

+&nbsp;

 Join Our Telegram Group: https://t.me/AppleTesters
 >>>>>>> f38ae0d2334a10e2b17ef3e62413c4a75fd8da7d